howsoai/platform-installation-examples/performance/README.md

 ## Client Configuration

 Howso Platform workloads are typically driven by a client python application.
 For large workloads, using multiple threads (i.e. chunk scaling), the client machine is frequently a bottle neck.
-Using developer workstations may be ok for small tasks or working on scripts, but for large workloads a permenant client machine, close to the cluster, is recommended.
+Using developer workstations may be ok for small tasks or working on scripts, but for large workloads a permanant client machine, close to the cluster, is recommended.

 Use a dedicated client machine, with at least a core for every simultaneous trainee that the client application is expected run.
 Also note that non Howso Platform activity from the client application, i.e. other miscellaneous data or machine learning tasks, can significantly increase the demands on the client machine - especially when running simultaneous threads.